shubhadeepmandal394/weather-app/README.md

 #### Run the Application Offline

-- To run the application offline, try running it on [Android Emulators](https://developer.android.com/studio/run/emulator) (such as that provided with Android Studio), just [download the apk](https://github.com/shubhadeepmandal394/weather-application/raw/main/assets/apk/weather-v1.0.apk) and simply drag the apk and drop it in the emulator, it will automatically install the game and will become availabe to you for playing in no time.
+- To run the application offline, try running it on [Android Emulators](https://developer.android.com/studio/run/emulator) (such as that provided with Android Studio), just [download the apk](https://github.com/shubhadeepmandal394/weather-application/raw/main/assets/apk/weather-v1.0.apk) and simply drag the apk and drop it in the emulator, it will automatically install the application and will become availabe to you for use in no time.

 ### Requirements